-- In the base state, add all items you will need in the application (1).
-While you work on one view, you can click the icon to hide items on the canvas that are not part of a view.
+- In the base state, add all components you will need in the application (1).
+While you work on one view, you can click the icon in Navigator to hide components on the canvas that are not part of a view.

-- In States, click the empty slot to create a new state and give it a name.
+- In States, select Create New State to create a new state and give it a name.
 For example,

-- In Properties (2), deselect the Visibility check box or set Opacity to 0 for each item that is not needed in this view.
-If you specify the setting for the parent item, all child items inherit it and are also hidden.
+- In Properties (2), deselect the Visibility check box or set Opacity to 0 for each component that is not needed in this view.
+If you specify the setting for the parent component, all child components inherit it and are also hidden.

-- Create additional states for each view and set the visibility or opacity of the items in the view.
+- Create additional states for each view and set the visibility or opacity of the components in the view.

 - To determine which state is applied when the application starts, select Actions > Set as Default.